rahulunair/dead_urls/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

+This is the parallel version of `deadrl` .
+I have used xargs to spawn 10 process to curl and print the result.
+This is still experimental and doesnot have the stats on the number of URLs scanned and how many failures where there etc. These features and other things will be added in course of time.

+As always this simple script just works, point it to a path or run it inside of your code directory and the script will recursively fetch all markdown and ReSTructed documents and will display the URLs that the script feels are dead/stale.

+The following is a description of the script, from the master
+branch:

 This simple script can be used to identify broken/failing URLs in your code doc.
 This idea is to make this CI compatible so that you can use it in your testing pipeline to make sure all the links